AdrianRossouw/daemon-co-za/_posts/articles/2014-03-12-wrong-to-be-afraid-of-angular.md

 is a ridiculous proposition, and you would be right... but at least for myself, a lot of my experience seems to have been integrated into my decision making processes on a more emotional than strictly intellectual level.
-It sometimes causes me have an instinctive distrust of things that look even vaguely [automagical](http://en.wiktionary.org/wiki/automagical).
+It sometimes causes me to have an instinctive distrust of things that look even vaguely [automagical](http://en.wiktionary.org/wiki/automagical).

 So it wasn't fear it filled me with, but rather dread.
 You know, dread at losing days or weeks of my life trying to fix bugs that end up being part of something that